 - Many male survivors also develop sexual difficulties after being sexually assaulted.
 It may be difficult to resume sexual relationships or start new ones because sexual contact may trigger flashbacks, memories of the assault, or just plain bad feelings.
-It can take time to get back to normal so don't pressure yourself to be sexual before you're ready.
+It can take time to get back to normal so don't pressure your friend to be sexual before they're ready.

 - For heterosexual men , sexual assault may cause confusion or questioning about sexuality.
 Since many people falsely believe that only gay men are sexually assaulted, a heterosexual survivor may begin to believe that he must be gay or that he will become gay.
 Furthermore, perpetrators often accuse their victims of enjoying the sexual assault, leading some survivors to question their own experiences.
 In fact, being sexually assaulted has nothing to do with sexual orientation, past, present or future.
 People do not "become gay" as a result of being sexually assaulted.